encode/httpx/docs/advanced.md

 encoded in UTF-8.
 - An optional third element can be used to specify the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_Types) of the file being uploaded.
-If not specified HTTPX will attempt to guess the MIME type based on the file name.
-If the MIME type cannot be inferred from the file name, HTTPX will default to `applicaction/octet-stream` unless the the file name is set to `None` is which case HTTPX will not specify a content-type MIME header field.
+If not specified HTTPX will attempt to guess the MIME type based on the file name, with unknown file extensions defaulting to "application/octet-stream".
+If the file name is explicitly set to `None` then HTTPX will not include a content-type MIME header field.

 ```python
 >>> files = {'upload-file': (None, 'text content', 'text/plain')}